MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     │  3 │
     =#

-### Lifting
+### Function broadcasting

-Besides broadcast operators, such as greater than (`.>`), arbitrary functions can also be used with the broadcast notation.
+Besides broadcast operators, such as greater than (`.>`), arbitrary functions can also be used as a query combinator with the broadcast notation.
 Let's define a function to extract an employee's first name.

     fname(x) = titlecase(split(x)[1])
     fname("NANCY A")